Spotlight: Shigeru Ban

 Shigeru Ban (born August 5th 1957) is a Japanese architect who won the 2014 Pritzker Prize for his significant contributions in architectural innovation and philanthropy.
 His ability to re-apply conventional knowledge in differing contexts has resulted in a breadth of work that is characterized by structural sophistication and unconventional techniques and materials.
 Ban has used these innovations not only to create beautiful architecture but as a tool to help those in need, by creating fast, economical, and sustainable housing solutions for the homeless and the displaced.
 As the Pritzker jury cites: “Shigeru Ban is a tireless architect whose work exudes optimism.”

-Born in Tokyo to a businessman father who enjoyed classical music, and a mother who designed haute couture clothing, Ban was exposed to a creative environment.
+Born in Tokyo to a businessman father who enjoyed classical music and a mother who designed haute couture clothing, Ban's upbringing was a creative one from the start.
 He grew up in a Japanese wooden house that was often being renovated by carpenters, which sparked the child’s fascination for traditional carpentry.
-As a teenager, Ban originally intended to attend the Tokyo University of the Arts, until he came across an article on John Hejduk.
-The distinguished architect was then a dean of the Cooper Union’s School of Architecture in New York.
-The models and plans of unbuilt buildings by this "paper architect" were revolutionary for the young Shigeru Ban and would ultimately influence his decision to study architecture at Cooper Union.
+As a teenager, Ban originally intended to attend the Tokyo University of the Arts, until he came across an article on John Hejduk, who was the dean of the Cooper Union School of Architecture at the time.
+The models and plans of unbuilt buildings by this "paper architect" were revolutionary for the young Shigeru Ban and convinced to him to pursue his studies in architecture at Cooper Union.

-In 1977, Ban travelled to California to learn English and to attend the Southern California Institute of the Architecture (SCI-arc).
-This was the only way that he could attend Cooper Union as the school did not accept international students at the time.
-There, Ban took interest in the Case Study Houses, many of which showed traces of the influence of traditional Japanese architecture.
-Ban began attending Cooper Union in 1980 as a transfer student where he would meet his future partner, Dean Maltz, as a classmate.
+Unfortunately, Cooper Union did not accept international students at the time, so in 1977, Ban travelled to California to learn English and to attend the Southern California Institute of the Architecture (SCI-arc).
+While in Los Angeles, Ban became interested in the Case Study Houses, many of which showed traces of the influence of traditional Japanese architecture.

+Ban transferred to Cooper Union in 1980, where he met his future partner, Dean Maltz, as a classmate.
 He was taught by Ricardo Scofidio, Tod Williams, Bernard Tschumi, Peter Eisenman, and John Hejduk.
 Before graduating in 1984, he took a year of absence from his studies to work at Arata Isozaki’s office in Tokyo.
-He also accompanied the photographer Yukio Fukagawa on a trip to Europe, where he would be impressed with the materials of Alvar Aalto’s architecture in Finland.
+He also accompanied the photographer Yukio Fukagawa on a trip to Europe, where he became inspired by the materials of Alvar Aalto’s architecture in Finland.

 The effect of Ban’s upbringing and early life experiences can be seen in the development of his architectural projects.
 When Ban started his own practice in 1985, he had no prior working experience; he spent this first year designing installations for various exhibitions as the curator of Axis Gallery in Tokyo.
 For an installation exhibiting Alvar Aalto’s work, he developed and utilized paper-tube structures, which has since become a recurring theme in his work.
 Around the same time, he also designed a series of Case Study Houses (PC Pile House, House of Double Roof, Furniture House, Curtain Wall House, 2/5 House, Wall-Less House, and Naked House) which reflected the experimental nature of domestic architecture in his native country.